Historic contexts and surveys are critical tools for understanding, identifying, evaluating, and protecting the City’s historical resources.

 Historic resource surveys are performed to identify, record, and evaluate historic properties within a community, neighborhood, project area, or region.
 Surveys provide many benefits, including the information needed to make informed planning decisions, prioritize preservation goals and objectives, develop and implement land use policies, and educate the public and increase the understanding of and appreciation for the built environment as a tangible reminder of the community’s history.
-Surveys also assist in the identification of resources worthy of designation in the City of San Diego’s Register of Historic Resources, the California Register of Historical Resources, or the National Register of Historic Places.
+Surveys also assist in the identification of resources worthy of designation in the:

 Conducting a survey involves three sets of activities: archival research and development of a historic context, field survey, and recording of information.
 Although archival research begins before fieldwork, and much information is recorded as the result of fieldwork, all three activities will normally be going on at once.
 Archival research will indicate what to look for and what to record, and fieldwork and recordation will identify information needs to be pursued in archival research.
 Both the Secretary of the Interior's Guidelines for Identification and common practice distinguish between two general levels of survey: reconnaissance and intensive survey.
 Both kinds of survey involve background documentary research into the community's history, archeology and architecture, as well as field work, but they are different in terms of the level of effort involved.